Blockost/Rentalcars-CodingTest2017/README.md

     java -jar target/Rentalcars-CodingTest2017-1.0.jar

 or simply

     mvn spring-boot:run

-The RESTful web service should started in a second:
+The RESTful web service should start in a second:

       .   ____          _            __ _ _
      /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \